rcpsolutions-net/markdown-docs/more-ai-slm.md

-Yes, it is absolutely **possible** to achieve what you're describing in Node.js, but it's crucial to understand what "training a small SLM" really means in this context.

 Directly "training" (i.e., fine-tuning) a language model from scratch or performing complex deep learning tasks on GPUs is typically done using Python frameworks like PyTorch or TensorFlow, which have mature ecosystems for this.
 Node.js is not the primary language for heavy-duty machine learning model training.

 However, for a company's website and documents, the most practical and common approach is **Retrieval Augmented Generation (RAG)**, which effectively teaches an existing Small Language Model (SLM) about your company's specific information *without retraining the model itself*.
 This is highly feasible with Node.js.